 Starting small should help you towards achieving the larger goal of becoming a successful commercial farmer.
 It will also give you some experience with farming, marketing, and managing your agri-business.
 It also places you in a better position to convince the government or other organizations for a loan.

 Once you have substantial capital, you may then explore other business ideas in the agricultural sector or simply expand your farm.

-Finally, there are so many other business ideas in agriculture to explore across Africa, we also compiled 15 Things You Did Not Know About Opportunities in Agriculture.
+Finally, there are so many other business ideas in agriculture to explore across Africa.
+We also compiled 15 Things You Did Not Know About Opportunities in Agriculture.
 The most important steps are to be willing to do what it takes to succeed.
 You may work at it for a couple of years without seeing much success.
 But if you persist while learning from your mistakes and adapting your plans according to changing situations, you are very likely to succeed.

-This post was last modified on September 15, 2021 1:56 pm
+This post was last modified on September 26, 2022 6:15 pm